vertica/spark-connector/CONTRIBUTING.md

 will be extremely slow.

 ## Step 4: Set up an environment
-The easiest way to set up an environment is to spin up the docker containers for a sandbox client environment and single-node clusters for both Vertica and HDFS following [this guide.](https://github.com/vertica/spark-connector/blob/main/examples/README.md)
+The easiest way to set up an environment is to spin up the docker containers that includes single-node clusters of both Vertica and HDFS following [this guide.](https://github.com/vertica/spark-connector/blob/main/examples/README.md)

 Alternatively, you may download the requirements below: